-- Zoom to...: Choose the element (address, POI, favourite, data or coordinates) that you wish to see on the map and it will be displayed on a new window. (+info) - Simulate: You may select two spots (present position, by address, by map, POI, etc.) to execute a simulation of navigation from spot A to spot B. (+info).

-- Stop simulation: It stops the ongoing simulation (both from A-B spots as from any track being animated). - 3D Panorama: By using this option you may get an aerial view of the surroundings.
+- Zoom to...: Choose the element (address, POI, favourite, data or coordinates) that you wish to see on the map and it will be displayed on a new window. - Geocaching: This section centralizes geocaching features, allowing to set a geocache as destination, see its information and generate field notes. - Simulate: You may select two spots (present position, by address, by map, POI, etc.) to execute a simulation of navigation from spot A to spot B. - Stop simulation: It stops the ongoing simulation. - 3D Panorama: By using this option you may get an aerial view of the surroundings.
 In order to do it, 3D mode must be activated.